This is a great way to ensure that the right team member is working on the appropriate tasks.

 You can pre-determine the users or groups assigned to a task when you’re editing your workflows.
 This means that whenever a workflow is run, the preset users will be automatically assigned and notified.

-Note: Only groups, full members, and admins can be pre-assigned in workflows (free members and guests cannot).
+Note: Only groups, members, and admins can be pre-assigned in workflows (Guest (Internal) and Guest (External) cannot.
 This is because those users have limited access by design.
-If they are needed to work regularly in your Process Street organization, they can be promoted to a full member.
+If they are needed to work regularly in your Process Street organization, they can be promoted to a member.

 To do this, first, find the workflow in your library, then click its name to open it.
 Then click the “Edit” button in the top-right corner.

 Next, click on the task you want to pre-assign users to and then click the “Assign” button at the top center of your screen.
 Search for the user(s) and/or group(s) you want to assign and click their entry to assign them to the task, as shown above.

 Pro Tip: To select many tasks in one go, select the first task and hold down the “Shift” key (Windows & MacOS).
 Now select your last task to add assignees to, and all the tasks in between will become highlighted.
 Or press and hold the “Command” key then click on individual tasks to select them together.

 Once you’re happy with the assigned users, “Publish” your workflow to see the new assignees in it.

 You can also pre-set dynamic due dates in your workflow, meaning that when a workflow is run everyone who needs to take action will be instantly assigned and due dates set, according to your settings.

 To assign users (or groups) to the tasks in a workflow run that is already active, you need to first find an active workflow run or run a workflow.